RainerKlute/language-server-protocol/protocol.md

 #### Command

 Represents a reference to a command.
 Provides a title which will be used to represent a command in the UI.
-Commands are identitifed using a string identifier and the protocol currently doesn't specify a set of well known commands.
+Commands are identitifed using a string identifier.
+The protocol currently doesn't specify a set of well-known commands.
 So executing a command requires some tool extension code.

 ```typescript
 interface Command {